vatesfr/xen-orchestra/packages/xo-vmdk-to-vhd/notes.md

 The VMDK contained in the OVA (which is a tar of various files), had a few oddities:

- - it declared having markers in it's header, but there were no marker for its primary and secondary directory, nor for its footer
+ - it declared having markers in its header, but there were no marker for its primary and secondary directory, nor for its footer
  - its directories are at the top, and declared in the header.
  - it declared being streamOptimized